 - The Christmas Bird Count, now in its second century, is an annual event held in many locations across Pennsylvania and the Western Hemisphere.
-Find your local count, contact the coordinator, and join the fun this year.
+Find your local count by contacting your local Audubon chapter, contact the coordinator, and join the fun this year.

 - A number of other opportunities are available through National Audubon Society and our partners at the Cornell Lab of Ornithology.
 See all of the programs at BirdSource.